 Are you getting the picture?

-When next you hear The Children’s Dawnbreakers tape, stand up and applaud.
+When next you hear The Children’s Dawn-Breakers tape, stand up and applaud.
 Let’s hear it for the real headliner, Dr Amín Banání.
-He may not be “everybody’s grandfather”, he’s far too young for that, but from now on, when you hear praises for The Children’s Dawn-breakers, see to it that the world knows who to thank.
+He may not be “everybody’s grandfather”, he’s far too young for that, but from now on, when you hear praises for The Children’s Dawn-Breakers, see to it that the world knows who to thank.

 You might, of course, mention my name in passing.